 The School of Pharmacy and Pharmaceutical Sciences’ Community Information Session and Q&A provided a unique opportunity for attendees to hear from expert scientists and clinical pharmacists about the why, what, where and when of COVID-19 vaccines.
 During this informative session, moderated by Founding Dean Jan Hirsch, panelists presented an overview of how the vaccines work while discussing efficacy, safety, administration, and distribution.
-An additional session will take place on March 1st at 12pm PST, click here to register.
+An update was held on March 1st at 12pm PST, click here to view the recording.

 As an expert in RNA structure and function, Robert Spitale, Ph.D., Founding Associate Dean of Research, delivered a breakdown of how the vaccines work and discussed the different types of vaccines under development for COVID-19.
 He described how mRNA (messenger RNA) vaccines are currently being administered to patients in an effort to suppress viral infection.
 According to Spitale, here’s how it works: a piece of mRNA (the genetic material that codes for a protein) is encapsulated into a lipid capsule which is then injected into the muscle of your arm.
 It goes into your muscle because muscle cells are easily accessible through injection and highly metabolically active (which means that when the RNA enters the cell it will undergo mRNA translation very rapidly) producing a lot of, in this case, a spike protein which is secreted out of the muscle cell.
 Your body will now recognize the spike protein as being foreign and will build up an antibody response to that.
 So if you are infected, your body will recognize the spike protein and your immune system will fight off the virus.